BlankAtom/vue-electron-quick-start/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Sign

+well, maybe need to use `npm install --force` to install node-module when first.

+It may output some error when just use `npm install`.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).